Tied By Time

 The sense of transience and fragility of our existence is another key theme that occupies that artist and that is evoked in her unique technique where shreds of newspapers, that hold innumerable human stories and become obsolete the moment they come out, are dyed and spun into tapestry thread.
 The uncertainty of the future, which is encoded in the figures of the children in the fourth and fifth panels, youthful and vulnerable, appears balanced by that of the weaver, Penelope, in the first.
 Their bond and her protective gaze offer us hope in the face of this uncertainty.
 For as long as Penelope keeps spinning her thread and weaving her tapestry – for as long as the artist is able to keep telling her story through her making – the hope will be kept alive, our world will avoid a fatal collision with its own insatiable appetite for growth and progress, our future will be saved even if it means that some of our cherished beliefs in technology and progress have to be unpicked one thread at a time.

 Currently on exhibition in Dallas, Texas at the African American Museum as part of the exhibition “If You Look Hard Enough You Will See Our Future”, curated by Laurie Ann Farrell and sponsored by Nando’s.
-Open 19 April to mid August 2023.
+Open 19 April to end October 2023.